Dick Francis: Honours

 Francis is the only three-time recipient of the Mystery Writers of America's Edgar Award for Best Novel, winning for Forfeit in 1970, Whip Hand in 1981, and Come To Grief in 1996.
 Britain's Crime Writers' Association awarded him its Gold Dagger Award for fiction in 1979 and the Cartier Diamond Dagger Lifetime Achievement Award in 1989.
 He was granted another Lifetime Achievement Award.
 Tufts University awarded him an honorary doctorate in 1991.

-In 1996 he was given the Mystery Writers of America Grand Master Award, the highest honour bestowed by the MWA.
+In 1996 he was given the Mystery Writers of America's Grand Master Award, the highest honour bestowed by the MWA.
 In 2000, he was granted the Malice Domestic Award for Lifetime Achievement.
 He was created an Officer of the Order of the British Empire (OBE) in 1983 and promoted to Commander of the Order of the British Empire (CBE) in 2000.
 He was inducted into the prestigious Detection Club in 1966.

 Amoroso wrote in 1989, "And yet he has a keen sense of the evanescence of literary endeavors.
 'Whole months of work can be gone in four hours,' he says ruefully.
 'People say they can't put my books down, and so they read them in one sitting of four hours.'
 Francis has been long accustomed to celebrity as a British sports star, but today he is a worldwide phenomenon, having been published in 22 languages.
 In Australia, he is recognized in restaurants, from his book-jacket picture.
 He and Mary will see people reading the novels on planes and trains."

 Francis was elected in 1999 a Fellow of the Royal Society of Literature.

 Adaptations

 Film and television

 His first novel, Dead Cert, was adapted as a film under the same title in 1974.
 Directed by Tony Richardson, it starred Scott Antony, Judi Dench and Michael Williams.
 It was adapted again as Favorit (a Soviet made-for-television movie) in 1976.

-Francis's protagonist Sid Halley was featured in six TV movies made for the programme The Dick Francis Thriller: The Racing Game (1979–1980), starring Mike Gwilym as Halley and Mick Ford as his partner, Chico Barnes.
+Francis's protagonist Sid Halley was featured in six TV movies made for Yorkshire Television's The Dick Francis Thriller: The Racing Game (1979–1980), starring Mike Gwilym as Halley and Mick Ford as his partner, Chico Barnes.
 The first of the episodes, Odds Against, used a Francis title; the others were created for the programme.

-Three TV films of 1989 were adaptations of Bloodsport, In the Frame, and Twice Shy, all starring Ian McShane as protagonist David Cleveland, a character used only once by Francis, in the novel Slay-Ride.
+Three TV films of 1989 made by RTÉ Television and Comedia Entertainment Inc (of Canada) were adaptations of Bloodsport, In the Frame, and Twice Shy, all starring Ian McShane as protagonist David Cleveland, a character used only once by Francis, in the novel Slay-Ride.

 In April 2022, Kudos were announced to have optioned the TV rights for the works of Dick and Felix Francis.
 The series is tentatively titled The Turf, and will draw plots and characters from across the entirety of Francis' works.